sam-morin/DownTheTube-docker-compose/README.md

       - "8001:80"
 ...
 ```
-Replace `8001` with the port you'd like to run it on but leave port `80` on the right side of the colon
+Replace `8001` with the port you'd like to run it on

+(but leave port `80` on the right side of the colon, and don't modify the backend ports)